How it works

 - When your run completes, the final specs are processed for accessibility checks.
 All earlier specs have already entered processing and are likely completed by the end of the run.

-- Cypress Cloud organizes all the the Views (pages and components) that were rendered during the run, merging and deduplicating across tests so that page-level results and live DOM snapshots can be grouped together.
+- Cypress Cloud organizes all the Views (pages and components) that were rendered during the run, merging and deduplicating across tests so that page-level results and live DOM snapshots can be grouped together.

 - A combined "rule-level" report is created.